Paul Ching Wu Chu

 Paul Ching Wu Chu (朱經武; born December 2, 1941) is a Taiwanese-American physicist specializing in superconductivity, magnetism, and dielectrics.
 He is a professor of physics and T.L.L.
 Temple Chair of Science in the Physics Department at the University of Houston College of Natural Sciences and Mathematics.
 He was the president of the Hong Kong University of Science and Technology from 2001 to 2009.
 In 1987, he was one of the first scientists to demonstrate high-temperature superconductivity.
+He co-founded the University of California Chinese Alumni Association.

 Early life and education

 Chu was born in Changsha, Hunan, Republic of China in 1941.
 Chu's family was from Taishan, Guangdong.
 Chu spent his childhood in Taiwan.

 In 1958, Chu graduated from Taichung Municipal Cingshuei Senior High School.
-He then earned a Bachelor of Science (B.S.) from National Cheng Kung University in 1962, a Master of Science (M.S.) from Fordham University in 1965, and his Ph.D. from the University of California, San Diego, in 1968.
+He then earned a Bachelor of Science (B.S.) in physics from National Cheng Kung University in 1962, a Master of Science (M.S.) from Fordham University in 1965, and his Ph.D. from the University of California, San Diego, in 1968.